samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `SalesforceMarketingCloudURL` (*Type inferred from the provided value*): URL for Salesforce Marketing Cloud.
+* `SalesforceMarketingCloudURL` (string; *Type inferred from the provided string value*): URL for Salesforce Marketing Cloud.
 Example: https://YOUR_SUBDOMAIN.rest.marketingcloudapis.com.
 Console display name: "Salesforce Marketing Cloud URL".
-* `accountId` (*Type inferred from the provided value*): Account identifier, or MID, of the target business unit.
+* `accountId` (string; *Type inferred from the provided string value*): Account identifier, or MID, of the target business unit.
 Use to switch between business units.
 If you don’t specify account_id, the returned access token is in the context of the business unit that created the integration.
 Console display name: "Account ID".
 * `clientId` (string): Client ID issued when you create the API integration in Installed Packages.
 Console display name: "Client ID".
 * `clientSecret` (string): Client secret issued when you create the API integration in Installed Packages.
 Console display name: "Client Secret".
 * `scope` (string): Space-separated list of data-access permissions for your application.
 Console display name: "Scope".